For an older adult with limited mobility, these injuries can develop silently and rapidly, often hidden beneath clothing or bedding.

 - Tender areas

-If you’re worried about a potential bed sore, have your older adult get a medical exam right away – sores can develop and worsen significantly within days.
+If you’re worried about a potential bed sore, get your loved one a medical exam right away – sores can develop and worsen significantly within days.

 Recommended for you: